 Vegans and vegetarians

-Patients may wish to know that aciclovir from Actavis (formerly Alphama) and Ranbaxy as well as GSK’s Valtrex (valaciclovir) are all suitable for vegans.
+Patients may wish to know that aciclovir from Actavis (formerly Alphama), Ranbaxy, and also GSK’s Valtrex (valaciclovir) are all suitable for vegans.
 However there is lactose in Novartis’ Famvir so whilst it is suitable for vegetarians, it is not a vegan product.

 About the Herpes Viruses Association